service-portal/x-archive/README.md

 clone the widget and give it another `name` and `id`.

 ### Widget Instance
 A widget instace is a reference to a widget that contains: location, properties and CSS especific for that instance.
 A widget used multiple times in the same page, will use multiple instances.

+#### Widget HTML
+Contains the Angular template.
+It uses the `controllerAs c` syntax for basic binding.